mcverter/Dissertation/README.md

 * Anarchism as smashing idols (Abolitionism?)
   Both Nietzsche and Levinas are useful for smashing the idols of domination, with Levinas weilding Niezsche's hammer like a Macabee.

-- Heraclitus / Polemos
+- Heraclitus (Polemos)
-  However, Nietzsche and the thinkers who such thought derives ultimately from Heraclitus, who argued that struggle (_polemos_) was the root of all things.
+  However, the thinking of Nietzsche and his inheritors derive ultimately the thinkers who such thought derives ultimately from Heraclitus, who argued that struggle (_polemos_) was the root of all things.
+Being itself is understood as a contest of wills, from the atomic level of mechanistic thinking to the species level of "survival of the fittest" to a political level saturated with domination by powers and micropowers.

-## PREVIOUS (March 14)
+* Heraclitus lacks Buddhist ethics (sila)
+  Buddhadāsa Bhikkhu claims that, “The Buddha mentioned that there was a religious teacher at that time named Araka who taught about impermanence as much as the Buddha did, but went no further and said nothing about dukkham (suffering) and anattā (non-selfhood). . . .
+The Blessed One probably meant Heraclitus.”18

+* - Dukkha
+    Prajna (wisdom) has a liberatory aspect.
+Knowledge of suffering means knowledge of the four noble truths of Buddhism that grimly notes that all existence is suffering but that there is also a path that leads from suffering.

+* - Anatman
+    Atman doctrine in Upanishads.
+Atman = Brahman.
+My self is the world self.
+This is the foundation of a lot of twisted fascist garbage.
+It is the fantasy of authority.
+Same with the Bhadvagita.
+Foundation of the caste system too.
+Buddhism's great innovation is to insist upon non-selfhood (annata).
+This was expaded by Nagarjuna's usage of a quatralemma to undermine the idea of svabhva (self-identity) with that of sunnata (emptyiness)

+* - Boddhisatva Anarchism
+    Not merely to liberate oneself but to become a Boddhisatva dedicated to liberating others from suffering, and to declare: "Sentient beings are numberless, I vow to save them."

+* Hobbes
-This reification of struggle is a spiritual grounding for a thinker like THomas Hobbes, who sees the struggle of all against all as the ground for the authoritarianism of the political -- not just the authoritarian state but the understanding of sociality in terms of violence.
-This same polemos is illustrative of the thinking in terms of mechanism impulse and desire.
+  The ontology of Heraclitus, that grounds the Being of Becoming in struggle, provides grounding for writers such as Thomas Hobbes, who sees the struggle of all against all as the ground for the authoritarianism of the political.
+Violence is primordial not just in the authoritarianism of the state but in the web of linkages that constitutes the social, that reduces humanity as the vehicle for the drives that move through him, that conceives of Being as the dynamic collision of mechanical particles.

 This is understanding Becoming as a metabolism of Being.
 This same Heraclitean belief is influential in its admixture with the mechanistic theory of Hobbes, who sees things as merely colliding with each other and driven by anonymous desires and other mechanical forces that flow through us

 Levinas, Kropotkin, and Sarah Hrdy can give us an understanding of the Becoming of Being not only in terms of metabolism but also as birthing, as the generation of generations, a continuous creation.

+- Levinas / Heraclitus
+  Levinas describes the dynamic pulsation of the moment “a becoming . . . radically opposed to the idea of being . . . the resistance to every integration expressed by the image of the river in which, according to Heraclitus one does not bathe twice, and according to Cratylus, not even once” (60).3 Domination of Becoming by Being is thwarted by the epiphany of the exterior other as well as the dynamic beyond being of the psyche’s interior becoming.

-- Before March 14
+* Before March 14

   Over the years, I have written many texts that outline an "Anarchism of the Other Person", an anarchafeminism read through the writings of Emmanuel Levinas and Petr Kropotkin.
 This task has long seemed urgent to me because it contrasts (but perhaps also complements) with contemporary anarchist writings informed by Nietzsche, Deleuze, Nietzschean, Stirner, Heidegger, etc. That is, anarchism is compelled by our continuous ethical orientation to other persons (even the other person who I am to myself over time), not by a Heraclitean flux of interpenetrating forces.